-- Loan Option: Loans made by the Agency pursuant to N.C.G.S. § 105-129.42(d) will be under terms designed to have an effect similar to the equity generated under the previous state tax credit statute.
-Such loans will not be closed until the outstanding balance on the first-tier construction financing exceeds the total state credit amount.
-In other words, the entire loan must be used to pay down a portion of the then existing construction debt. - 2.
+- 1. Loan Option: Loans made by the Agency pursuant to N.C.G.S. § 105-129.42(d) will not be closed until the outstanding balance on the first-tier construction financing exceeds the total state credit amount; the entire loan must be used to pay down a portion of the then existing construction debt. - 2.
 Direct Refund Option: The Agency and ownership entity will enter into an escrow agreement with regard to the refund dollars.
 The agreement will state, among other reasonable limitations, that issuance of the funds under N.C.G.S. § 105-129.42(g)(1) will not occur until all of the following requirements have been met: - (a) at least fifty percent (50%) of the activities included in the project's eligible basis have been completed; - (b) the Agency and local government inspector have conducted their framing inspections and approved all buildings (including community facilities); and - (c) the outstanding balance on the first-tier construction financing exceeds the total state credit amount (the entire refund must be used to pay down a portion of the then existing construction debt).

 Applicants must indicate which of the two options will apply to the project as part of the full application process; such decision may not be changed for the carryover allocation.
-Ownership entities will have to fully comply with Section VII(A)(2) of the Plan to be eligible for participation in the state tax credit program.
+Ownership entities will have to fully comply with the Plan, including Section VII(A)(2), to be eligible for participation in the state tax credit program.
 The Agency may adopt other policies regarding the state tax credit after adoption of the Plan.
 Owners, partners, members, developers or other Principals (and their affiliated entities) that are involved in a violation of any state tax credit requirement or fail to place a project in service after taking a loan or refund may, in the Agency's discretion, be assessed up to forty (-40) negative points or disqualified from participation in Agency programs.